 Medical expert’s official opinion on whether Irish whiskey, cloves, sugar, and lemon is a cure to the common cold.

-A dram of your finest Irish whiskey, cloves, honey / sugar and lemon – everything you need for a good night’s sleep, to keep the chill off your bones and ward off that winter cold.
+A dram of your finest Irish whiskey, cloves, honey/sugar, and lemon is everything you need for a good night’s sleep, to keep the chill off your bones and ward off that winter cold.
 Turns out that the science behind the lovely warming drink is on the side of the Irish – a hot whiskey really is medicinal.

 While, of course, you should get a flu jab and follow the instructions doled out by your doctor, it seems there’s some truth behind the fact that a hot whiskey really does help you get over the common cold.